The National Electricity Law sets out the key responsibilities of the Panel namely:

 The Panel is required to monitor, review and publish a report on the system standards in terms of whether they appropriately and adequately describe the expected technical performance conditions of the power system.

-The system standards are set out in Schedule 5.1a of the NER and include the frequency operating standards.
+The system standards are set out in Schedule 5.1a of the NER and includes the frequency operating standards.

 Guidelines